dougscohen/dougscohen.github.io/_posts/2020-08-28-Financial-Forecasting-with-Saverlife.md

 layout: post
 title: Financial Forecasting - A Lambda Labs Project
 subtitle: Helping SaverLife users save their first $400
-share-img: /img/piggy_bank.jpg
+image: /img/piggy_bank.jpg
 tags: [Data Science, Python]
 comments: true
 ---

-# A problem very much worth solving.
+## A problem very much worth solving.

 I recently got the amazing opportunity to work with a nonprofit organization called SaverLife.
 While partnering with SaverLife, our goal is to help people save their first $400.
 If you can believe it, 47 million adults nationwide don't have $400 in their savings.
 SaverLife seeks to "make saving money easier and more rewarding" so that when you need to fix a flat tire, pay a speeding ticket, or cover some other emergency expense, you won't have to take on debt.